-Industrial automation systems are undergoing dramatic transformations as industrial Ethernet offers meaningful performance benefits in all kinds of processes.
-With the transition to Ethernet connected controllers, computers, high speed motion control, cameras, and power electronics, past industrial network practices may not be applicable, therefore new approaches are necessary.
-Every day, 160,000 new industrial Ethernet nodes are connected.
+Industrial automation systems are undergoing dramatic transformations that require businesses to adopt new strategies for industrial Ethernet.
+With the transition to Ethernet connected controllers, computers, high speed motion control, cameras and power electronics, past industrial network practices may not be applicable, therefore new approaches are necessary.
+Every day, 160,000 new industrial Ethernet nodes are connected1.
 To address this migration, the design, specification, installation and testing of Ethernet network cabling systems need closer examination.